-Right to amend your medical information – If you feel that your medical information created by Health Choice is incorrect or incomplete, you can ask us to change that information.
+Right to amend your medical information – If you feel that your medical information is incorrect or incomplete, you can ask us to change that information.
 To ask us to change your information, write to our Privacy Officer at the address at the end of this Notice.
-Please tell us clearly what information you want to change.
-We may deny your request for any of the following reasons:
+Please tell us clearly what you information you want to change.
+If we deny your request, we will provide you with the reason for the denial.

 For any medical information created by your health care provider (i.e., doctor, hospital, clinic, etc.), please send a request to change your information to that individual or entity directly.

-Right to a Paper Copy of this Notice – You have the right to a paper copy of this Notice.
-To ask us for a paper copy, write to our Privacy Officer at the address at the end of this Notice or contact our Member Services Department at (800) 322-8670 (Mon-Fri 6 a.m. to 6 p.m. except on holidays).
+Right to a paper copy of this notice – You have the right to a paper copy of this Notice.
+To ask us for a paper copy, write to our Privacy Officer at the address at the end of this Notice or contact our Member Services Department at (800) 322-8670 (Mon-Fri 6AM to 6PM except on holidays).
 If you have trouble hearing, call TTY/TTD: 711.
-This notice is available online at: www.healthchoiceaz.com.

 Breaches – We are required by law to notify affected individuals following a breach of unsecured medical information.

-Questions – If you have any questions about this notice, contact our Privacy Officer.
+Questions – If you have any questions about this Notice, contact our Privacy Officer.
 Your medical treatment providers (i.e., doctors, hospitals, home health agencies, etc.) may have different policies or notices about the use and sharing of your medical information.
 If you have questions about your provider’s privacy policies, please contact your provider directly.

-How to contact our Privacy Officer: write to Health Choice Privacy Officer / 410 N. 44th Street, Ste.
-900 / Phoenix, AZ 85008 or call (800) 322-8670 (Mon-Fri 6AM to 6PM except on holidays).
+How to contact our Privacy Officer: Write to – Steward Health Choice Privacy Officer / 410 N. 44th Street, Ste.
+900 / Phoenix, AZ 85008.
+Or call us at: (800) 322-8670 (Mon-Fri 6AM to 6PM except on holidays).
 If you have trouble hearing, call TTY/TTD: 711.